 - Ask fellow entrepreneurs in your network for advice.
 They will be able to advise how much they paid for certain things when they started out.

-- Think about where you can minimise costs when you start.
+- Think about where you can minimize costs when you start.
 For example, do you really need office space right away?
 Working from home or using a co-working space at the beginning of your startup journey can help you save money.
 If you need legal advice but don’t have the capital earmarked, can you trade services with another business?

 Is it better to overestimate or underestimate costs?